 Most people going to California for a holiday think of Los Angeles, San Francisco, or San Diego.
 And for good reason, too – they hold some of the most popular attractions in the US, nay, in the world!
 Each city has so many attractions that each of them would take individual posts all for themselves.
 However, there are plenty of wonderful places to see around the state of California, outside these three cities.
 For these reasons, we will keep LA, SF, and SD out of our list of things to do in California.

-Your best bet to enjoy everything in California is to be in good physical shape, start from the flat south and work up to the mountainous wilds up north.
-You will get to see something of every sort – wonderful beaches, theme parks, legendary structures, beautifully wild forests, somber desert, wine valleys, giant trees – you name it.
+Your best bet to enjoy everything in California is to be in good physical shape, starting from the flat south and working up to the mountainous wilds up north.
+You will get to see something of every sort – wonderful beaches, theme parks, legendary structures, beautifully wild forests, a somber desert, wine valleys, giant trees – you name it.

 Even the transportation here is of enjoyment.
 If you like scenic train rides in the US, you can get onto the Pacific Surfliner and the Coast Starlight which run through California.
 If driving is more your thing, you can take a road trip along the scenic Pacific Coast Highway, dipping into secluded little beaches for breaks.